dotlang/language/doc/RFE.md

 N - Real-world use case: Connect to database.
 How can we fetch result of a SELECT?
 2D array
-How can we create a dynamic query? string interpolation How can we model INSERT? - hash e.g. building a tuple at runtime based on result of select? no.
+How can we create a dynamic query? string interpolation How can we model INSERT - hash e.g. building a tuple at runtime based on result of select? no.
 ```
 func queryDatabase(db: DBInfo, sql: string) -> cursor